Posted on September 30, 2020 by Wendy Frost

 Grateful for all of his professors, he particularly enjoyed coursework in database management, network security and information policy and assurance.

-But, one of the professors that made the greatest impact on him taught one of his introductory marketing courses— Richard Utecht , associate professor of marketing.
+But, one of the professors who made the greatest impact on him taught one of his introductory marketing courses— Richard Utecht, associate professor of marketing.

 “He had a profound impact on my life, and how I viewed my professors,” said Duplessis.
 “He taught me that you can’t learn everything, but you can learn anything.
 I met with him regularly, and he was always supportive.
 We need more professors like this.”